aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 The [Publish/Subscribe Service Pattern](https://aws.amazon.com/pub-sub-messaging/) is used for implementing asynchronous communication between services.
 It involves 'publisher' services emitting events to SNS Topics, which are passed to subscribed SQS queues and then consumed by 'worker' services.

-The following example adds the `PublisherExtension` to a `Publisher` Service which can publish events to an SNS Topic and adds the `QueueExtension` to a `Worker` Service which can poll its `eventsQueue` to consume messages populated by the topic.
+The following example adds the `InjecterExtension` to a `Publisher` Service which can publish events to an SNS Topic and adds the `QueueExtension` to a `Worker` Service which can poll its `eventsQueue` to consume messages populated by the topic.

 ```ts
 const environment = new Environment(stack, 'production');